sisong/HDiffPatch/README.md

       requires O(oldFileSize*16/matchBlockSize+matchBlockSize*5)bytes of memory;
       matchBlockSize>=4, DEFAULT -s-64, recommended 16,32,48,1k,64k,1m etc...
 special options:
-  -SD[-stepSize]
+  -block[-fastMatchBlockSize]
+      must run with -m;
+      set is use fast block match befor slow match, DEFAULT false;
+      fastMatchBlockSize>=4, DEFAULT 4k, recommended 256,1k,64k,1m etc...;
+      if newData similar to oldData then diff speed++ & diff memory--, but small possibility outDiffFile's size+
+  -cache
+      must run with -m;
+      set is use a big cache for slow match, DEFAULT false;
+      if newData not similar to oldData then diff speed++, big cache max used O(oldFileSize) memory, and build slow(diff speed--) -SD[-stepSize]
       create single compressed diffData, only need one decompress buffer when patch, and support step by step patching when step by step downloading! stepSize>=(1024*4), DEFAULT -SD-256k, recommended 64k,2m etc...
+  -BSD
+      create diffFile compatible with bsdiff, unsupport input directory(folder).
   -p-parallelThreadNumber
       if parallelThreadNumber>1 then open multi-thread Parallel mode;
       DEFAULT -p-4; requires more memory!